DISCOVER THE scenic BEAUTY OF SVANETI

 Kutaisi - Mestia

 Further on the road will pass through a deep and cliffy Enguri River gorge.
-We will go along a breathtaking 140 km long winding road with hundreds of hairpin bends and dozens of tunnels.
+We will be travelling along a breathtaking 140 km long winding road with hundreds of hairpin bends and dozens of tunnels.

 Trekking to a panoramic viewpoint of Mestia and back